truework/gretchen/README.md

 const response = await request.json();
 ```

-Responses are somewhat special.
+`gretchen` responses are somewhat special.
 In Typescript terms, they employ a
 _discriminated union_ to allow you to type and consume both the success and
 error responses returned by your API.